Biden administration, Senate Democrats retreat on $15 minimum wage in relief bill

 Biden’s bill increases the emergency unemployment benefits from $300 to $400 a week and extends them through August.
 It also includes a new round of $1,400 stimulus checks to individuals, $130 billion for schools, $350 billion for state and local governments, an expanded child tax credit, food assistance and rental relief, and tens of billions of dollars for vaccine distribution and more testing.

 “The president’s focus this week and in coming weeks, until it’s passed, is on the American Rescue Plan,” Psaki said, pointing to widespread needs around the nation.
-“It’s absolutely critical Congress act and we certainly hope they do that as quickly as possible.”
+“It’s absolutely critical Congress act, and we certainly hope they do that as quickly as possible.”

 No Republicans voted for the legislation in the House, and there is presently no sign of Republican support for the bill in the Senate, either.
 With the Senate split 50-50 between Democrats and Republicans, Democratic leaders must ensure they hold their party together in the Senate so the legislation can pass with Vice President Harris breaking the tie.